 Where Oneness is needed most today is in our American political scene.
 Republicans and Democrats are convinced that each other is evil.
 The mistake is not in their differences of opinions but in identifying with their respective positions.
 “It’s not that I embrace Liberalism, I AM a liberal.”
 Such a belief is irrational and turns what should be a perspective into an ideology.
 The more we identify with a group, the more we become entrenched in its worldview.
 Pretty soon, it becomes impossible for us to even consider an alternative perspective.

 Oneness in politics (as it is in gender) cannot be achieved by blending conservatism and liberalism into a single way of thinking.
 Oneness can only be achieved through cooperation—each working with the other without either of them betraying their own fundamental platforms.
-Just as procreation requires two sexes, so does the sustainability of the body politic.
+Just as procreation requires two sexes, so does the sustainability of the body politic require two parties.
 One party speaks for the status quo; the other speaks for change.
 One voice protects the state; the other voice protects the people.
 Both perspectives are essential.

 The world is in a continual state of flux—conditions change rapidly.
 So our politics also have to change in order to meet each new set of challenges.
 And to do that, we need the two parties to work together.
 They don’t have to agree on everything, because that would be inappropriate—they have fundamentally different agendas after all.
 Because sometimes policies need to be more conservative and sometimes more liberal.
 Every situation requires a unique blend.